jfcere/ngx-markdown/README.md

 ]
 ```

-### Synthax highlight
+### Syntax highlight

-To add [Prism.js](http://prismjs.com/) synthax highlight to your `package.json` use the following command.
+To add [Prism.js](http://prismjs.com/) syntax highlight to your `package.json` use the following command.

-> Synthax highlight is **optional**, skip this step if you are not planning to use it
+> Syntax highlight is **optional**, skip this step if you are not planning to use it

 ```bash
 npm install prismjs --save
 ```

-To activate [Prism.js](http://prismjs.com/) synthax highlight you will need include...
+To activate [Prism.js](http://prismjs.com/) syntax highlight you will need include...
 - prism.js core library - `node_modules/prismjs/prism.js` file
 - a highlight css theme - from `node_modules/prismjs/themes` directory
-- desired code language synthax files - from `node_modules/prismjs/components` directory
+- desired code language syntax files - from `node_modules/prismjs/components` directory

 > Additional themes can be found by browsing the web such as [Prism-Themes](https://github.com/PrismJS/prism-themes) or [Mokokai](https://github.com/Ahrengot/Monokai-theme-for-Prism.js) for example.